Are Question Tags In Dialogue Writing A Good Idea?

 You need to pay attention to your word choice for said dialogue tags and then make sure you punctuate dialogue correctly.

-How you structure and format dialogue can make all the difference in how readers relate to your characters and story.
+How you structure and format dialogue can make all the difference to how readers relate to your characters and story.

 When you write dialogue, you are always aiming to make your characters realistic and believable.